Clicky

 Skate or Ray (Pakat) Fish Lonvas is a cooling curry apt for the warm summer weather.

 It’s a fish you sometimes love, and sometimes don’t.
 Friends who visit from abroad are always surprised that they’re eating shark fish fingers (Mom’s speciality).
 Then comes the explanation that mushi as we call it is actually a milk shark and is commonly eaten in India.
-It’s eaten simply fried with bottle masala, turned into cutlets, or used in curries like the lonvas.
-And if you know how to make a pakat lonvas, you can easily make a mushi lonvas.
-The recipe is fairly easy.
+Mushi is usually eaten simply fried with bottle masala, turned into cutlets, or used in curries like the infamous lonvas.
+It can be made with red or white meat, so we have mutton and pumpkin lonvas, chicken lonvas, or ray fish (pakat) lonvas.

 Mushi lonvas (curry of milk shark fish) in a green pot.